NetoDM/datasciencecoursera/README.md

 # datasciencecoursera
-This repo has been created for assingment number 2 in The Data Scientist´s Toolbox Project. smile
+This repo has been created for assingment number 2 in The Data Scientist´s Toolbox Project.